vbsdelnik/amnezia-client-mikrotik/README.md

 ---

-## Configuration
+# Configuration

-The container expects an external configuration file:
+The container expects an external AWG configuration file:

 ```text
 /config/awg.conf
 ```

-The configuration file is mounted from RouterOS and is **not embedded into the image**.
+The configuration is mounted from RouterOS and is not embedded into the image.

 ---

-### Example AWG Client Configuration
+# Example AWG Client Configuration

 ```ini
 [Interface]